Mark B. Sobell

-Mark B. Sobell, Ph.D., ABPP, a professor at the College of Psychology of Nova Southeastern University in Fort Lauderdale, Florida, is a specialist in addiction.
-Dr. Mark Sobell is nationally and internationally known for his research in the addiction field.
-He is a Fellow of the American Psychological Association in Divisions 1, 3, 12, 25, 28, and 50, and is Board Certified in Cognitive and Behavioral Psychology by the American Board of Professional Psychology.
-He is the co-director of Healthy Lifestyles: Guided Self-Change at Nova Southeastern University.
+Mark B. Sobell is an American psychologist who is a professor emeritus at Nova Southeastern University and a specialist in addiction research.
+He is a fellow of the American Psychological Association (APA) in Divisions 1, 3, 12, 25, 28, 38, and 50, and is certified in cognitive and behavioral psychology and addiction psychology by the American Board of Professional Psychology.
+He is the co-founder of Healthy Lifestyles: Guided Self-Change at Nova Southeastern University with Linda C. Sobell.

 He is the author or editor of 9 books and has published over 270 peer-reviewed articles.
-He is the Associate Editor of the American Psychologist and the Journal of Consulting and Clinical Psychology.
-Along with this, he serves on 5 peer-reviewed editorial boards.
-He is the past president of the Society of Clinical Psychology of the APA, and is on the APA Publications and Communications Board.
+He was the associate editor of the American Psychologist and the Journal of Consulting and Clinical Psychology, and serves on six editorial boards.
+He is the past president of the Society of Clinical Psychology of the APA and was on the APA Publications and Communications Board.

 Education

-Sobell received his Ph.D. in clinical psychology from the University of California, Riverside in 1970 with a thesis "A paired comparison method for assessing stimulus control with an application to DRL schedules".
+Sobell received his Ph.D. in clinical psychology from the University of California, Riverside, in 1970 with a thesis called A paired comparison method for assessing stimulus control with an application to DRL schedules.